groupdocs-signature/GroupDocs.Signature-Docs/python-net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-metadata-signature/esign-pdf-with-metadata-signature.md

 PDF document metadata is hidden attributes, some of them are visible only over viewing standard document properties like Author, Creation Date, Producer, Entry, Keywords etc.
 PDF document metadata contains 3 fields: Name, Value and TagPrefix, combination of Name and Tag prefix should be unique.

 PDF document metadata could keep big amount of data that provides ability to keep serialized custom objects with additional encryption in there.
-See [Advanced examples how to embed secure data]({{< ref "signature/python-net/developer-guide/advanced-usage/signing/sign-document-with-secure-custom-metadata-signatures/_index.md" >}}).

 ### Here are the steps to add metadata signatures into PDF document with GroupDocs.Signature: